International Growth Centre

 Christopher Adam, Lead Academic for the Tanzania Country Programme

-Douglas Gollin and Pramila Krishnan, Lead Academics for the Ethiopian Country Programme
+Pramila Krishnan, Lead Academic for the Ethiopian Country Programme

 Christopher Woodruff, Research Programme Director for the Firms Research Programme.